AndreasArledal/andreasarledal.github.com/source/_posts/2011-11-15-grails-mongodb---collections-of-dbrefs-inside-an-embedded-collection.markdown

 ---
 layout: post
-title: "Grails mongoDB - Collections of DBRefs Inside an Embedded Collection"
+title: "Grails mongoDB - Collections of DBRefs inside an Embedded Collection"
 date: 2011-11-15 09:39
 comments: true
 categories: [Grails, mongoDB]
 ---
-Using mongodb and embedded collections works fine with the official mongodb-plugin as long as you know the caveats.
-What isn't working though is to have your embedded collection referencing another collection.
-I needed to solve this and had to turn to the Low-level API to get it working.
-Here's a simple example where a building has many offices and the offices has companies, but the companies need to be in an own collection since we need to query them specificaly.
+I'm working on a project where we're migrating from MySQL to mongoDB.
+One of the reasons for the switch is that the use of embedded collections will simplify our model and make it more efficient.
+The official mongodb-plugin (1.0.0.RC1) has some problems before it will be ready for production though.
+One of the problems is that having an embedded collection referencing another collection isn't possible with GORM ([GPMONGODB-92](http://jira.grails.org/browse/GPMONGODB-92 "Associations in an embedded instance should not be forcibly embedded as well")).
+The workaround is to use the Low-level API instead of GORM.
+Here's a simple example where a building has many offices and the offices has companies, but the companies need to be in an own collection since we need the possibility to query them specificaly.

+*Only tested with Grails 2.0.0.RC1 and mongodb plugin 1.0.0.RC1*

 {% codeblock Person lang:groovy %}
 import groovy.transform.EqualsAndHashCode
 import org.bson.types.ObjectId